cathyjw/shareposts/README.md

 http://localhost
 ## Explanation
 Explain each part(folder or file) in the structure
+### nbproject folder
+It is NetBean IDE's folder.
+It is not necessary part of this structure.
 ### app folder
 It contains MVC structure.
  1. libraries folder